-The generalized representer theorems assure that the approximate solutions are computed by the numerical algorithms of the equivalent finite-dimensional optimizations.
-We can also check that the generalized representer theorems cover the classical representer theorems in RKHS and RKBS.
-More details of the representer theorems are mentioned in \cite{HuangLiuTanYe2020,SteinwartChristmann2008,Unser2020,UnserFageotWard2017,WangXu2021,XuYe2019,ZhangXuZhang2009}.
+The generalized representer theorems ensure that the approximate solutions can be computed by the numerical algorithms driven from the equivalent finite-dimensional optimizations.
+We can also verify that the generalized representer theorems encompass the classical representer theorems in RKHS and RKBS.
+More detailed information regarding the representer theorems is mentioned in \cite{HuangLiuTanYe2020,SteinwartChristmann2008,Unser2020,UnserFageotWard2017,WangXu2021,XuYe2019,ZhangXuZhang2009}.